-Jazz is still Bill's first love, but he has also worked and traveled the world with some of the top commercial and popular acts in the country, including The Al Mckay AllStars: Earth Wind & Fire Experience, Paul Anka, Aretha Franklin, Gene Simmons, They Might be Giants, Mary Wilson, The Temptations, and Freda Payne.
+Jazz is still Dowling's first love, but he has also worked and traveled the world with some of the top commercial and popular acts in the country, including KC & The Sunshine Band, The Al Mckay AllStars: Earth Wind & Fire Experience, Paul Anka, Aretha Franklin, Gene Simmons, They Might be Giants, Mary Wilson, The Temptations, and Freda Payne.

-A profile of Bill is included in a new book called "The New Face of Jazz" by Cicily Janus, published by Random House in July 2010.
+A profile of Dowling is included in The New Face of Jazz by Cicily Janus, published by Random House in July 2010.
 The book features interviews with many of the finest artists in the jazz world, including Wynton Marsalis, Patti Austin, Diane Schuur, Arturo Sandoval, and George Benson.

 From 2003 to present, Dowling has been a freelance artist in the greater New York City area with some of the finest musicians in the world and is still in awe of the sound of Louis Armstrong.